 Depart on your afternoon tour of Shanghai Museum, located in People’s Square.
 Founded in 1952, the Shanghai Museum remains China’s most important museum of classical Chinese art.
 In a modern building that’s something of a work of art itself – its unique round top and square base encompasses traditional Chinese concepts of the earth – the museum’s four floors include impressive displays of bronzes and ceramics from prehistoric cultures to the 19th century, ink drawings, calligraphy and seals, as well as large collections of art from ethnic minorities.
 It’s also home to large collections of jade, coins, furnishings from the Ming and Qing periods 1368-1912, and a well-stocked gift shop.

 Depart on your full day tour of Shanghai after breakfast, starting with the splendid Yu Yuan Garden laid out in 1559.
-Also known as the Garden of Happiness, it covers an area of some 20,000 square meters and consists of an outer and an inner garden.
+Also known as the Garden of Happiness, it covers an area of some 20,000 square metres and consists of an outer and an inner garden.
 The oldest section is the Outer Garden, with further changes made in the 18th century when Sansui Tang, the park’s main hall was added.
 The building is notable for its lovely roof ornaments, figurative representations in bas-reliefs, and window openings, as well as its dragon-adorned walls.
 The best-known building is the Hall of Spring where the Company of the Little Swords had its headquarters between 1853 and 1855 when it ruled Shanghai.

 Continue to the bustling Chenghuangmiao Tourist Area located in the old city of the East Huangpu District that caters to sightseeing, shopping and food.
 Besides the Chenghuangmiao Temple.
 There are also some free spots, such as Zigzag Bridge outside Yuyuan Garden and the mid-lake Pavilion Teahouse a must-visit spot where visitors can experience Shanghai’s folk customs, authentic snacks and local cuisine.
 The colourful lamps on antique buildings also make it a beautiful landscape.
 There are several small commodity wholesale malls and complex shopping malls, as well as many gold shops, jewellery and souvenir stores.